jameskimmel/ZFS/The problem with RAIDZ.md

 For Zvols and their fixed volblocksize, it gets more complicated.

 In the early days, the default volblocksize was 8k and it was recommended to turn off compression.
 Nowadays, it is recommended to enable compression and the current default is 16k since v2.2.
-Still not the default in Proxmox though.
-Some people in the forum recommend going as high as 64k on SSDs.
+Some people in the forum even recommend going as high as 64k on SSDs.

 In theory, you wanna have writes that exactly match your volblocksize.
 For MySQL or MariaDB, this would be 16k.
-But because you can't predict compression, and compression works very well for stuff like MySQL?, you don't actually get a 16k write (or is it stored on a 16k volblocksize, but that blocksize itself can be compressed?)?.
+But because you can't predict compression, and compression works very well for stuff like MySQL, you can't really predict the size of writes.
-A larger volblocksize is good mostly sequential workloads and can gain compression efficiency.
+A larger volblocksize is good for mostly sequential workloads and can gain compression efficiency.
 Smaller volblocksize is good for random workloads, has less IO amplification, less fragmentation, but will use more metadata and have worse space efficiency.

 For the following examples, we assume ashift = 12 or 4k, because that is the default for modern drives.
 We look at the different volblocksizes and how they behave on different pools.

 ### volblocksize 16k
 This is the default size for openZFS since 2.2.

 #### RAIDZ1 with 3 drives
 With 3 drives, we get a stripe 3 drives wide.
-Each stripe has four two 4k data blocks and one 4k parity block.
+Each stripe has two 4k data blocks (8k) and one 4k parity block.
-For a volblock of 16k, we need two stripes (16k/8k).
+For a volblock of 16k, we need two stripes (16k/8k = 2).
-Each stripe has two 4k data blocks, in total 16k.
+Each stripe has two 4k data blocks, two stripes are in total 16k.
-Each stripe has one 4k parity block, in total 8k.
+Each stripe has one 4k parity block, two stripes are in total 8k.
 That gets us to 24k in total to store 16k.
 Storage efficiency is 66%, as expected.

 #### RAIDZ1 with 4 drives
 With 4 drives, we get a stripe 4 drives wide.
-Each stripe has four three 4k data blocks and one 4k parity block.
+But not all stripes have three 4k data blocks (12k) and one 4k parity block.
 For a volblock of 16k, we need 1.33 stripes (16k/12k).
 The first stripe has three 4k data blocks, in total 12k.
 The first stripe also has one 4k block for parity.